 Time to End Food Allergy Tragedies

-Originally published in Allergic Living‘s Spring 2012 edition.
+This call-to-action article was published in Allergic Living’s Spring 2012 edition.

 Little Amarria was the wakeup call.
 We have the tool, the auto-injector, to stop the senseless allergy deaths like hers.
 Now we have to use it.